MohamadGreatWarrior/tiktok_double_tap_like/README.md

 ## Notes

-* You have to provide a widget that will be displayed when the user double taps on the screen.
-You can use the `likeWidget` property to provide the widget.
+* You have to provide a widget that will be displayed when the user double taps on the screen, whether `Text`, `Icon`...etc.
+You can use the `likeWidget` property to provide that widget.
 * You can also provide the width and height of the widget using the `likeWidth` and `likeHeight` properties.
+The default values are 200 each.
+* It's pretty efficient and performant, I've created the animation explicitly using `AnimationController`, `Animation`, `Tween` and `AnimatedBuilder`.
+Also, there's an applied mechanism to removing the added hearts off of the screen.

 ## Help me